 Start with the right glassware.
-Those big glass dishes can be overwhelming when you just need a dessert for two people.
-Smaller individual trifle bowls are available and every smaller household should own a pair.
+Those big glass dishes can be overwhelming when you just need a dessert for one person.
+Smaller individual trifle bowls are available and every smaller household should own one or two.

 When making a berry trifle use a denser cake like a pound cake for the base.
 Brownies work well if you prefer a sweeter base.
-I avoid a light an airy cake which may very well end up a soggy mess and ruin the look of your pretty Trifle.
-Cut the cake base into a circle using a cookie cutter or cut in small cubes to make it easier to assemble.
+I avoid light and airy cake which may very well end up a soggy mess and ruin the look of your pretty Trifle.
+Cut the cake base into a circle using a cookie cutter or cut into small cubes to make it easier to assemble.

 After adding the pound cake base add a light fluffy cream layer then a layer of berries.
-The quickest way to make the whipped cream is using an immersion blender (this is the one I use), it's compact and easy to use.
-I've linked to my homemade lemon curd recipe which is super simple and can be made a couple of days ahead.
+The quickest way to make the whipped cream is using an immersion blender (this is the one I use), it’s compact and easy to use.
+Lemon yogurt is used, however, it’s wonderfully tasty and made with my homemade lemon curd recipe which is super simple and can be made a couple of days ahead.

 Repeat the steps until the dessert cups are filled to the top, ending with a layer of cream.
 Garnish fresh fruit and a sprinkle of graham cracker crumbs.